connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 **Reflection**

 The creation of a SOHO demonstrates that devices communicate on a network by passing through the router, which either sends that data to the cloud or to another device on the network.
 When using `ping` and `traceroute`, Layer 3 of the OSI Model was active, while both Layers 2 and 3 were active when using `arp -a` and `netstat -r`.
 When activating the `ufw` firewall, Layers 3 and 4 were active since packets were filtered.
 Finally, the hosting of a server acted mainly on Layer 7 since an application (Firefox) was able to display transmitted data.
 In general, enabling a firewall protects a SOHO network because it is able to filter incoming packets based on a set of user-defined rules.
 The amount of hops required during `traceroute` (21) was very surprising, as the amount of devices used was expected to be much lower.
-Simple web server activity display how real-world websites work because they show the file structure backbone of those websites, which simply use web-formatting tools to display that data in a desired format.
+Simple web server activity displays how real-world websites work because they show the file structure backbone of those websites, which simply use web-formatting tools to display that data in a desired format.
 If this were an actual home network, more devices would have to be added, and actual computers (rather than VMs) should be tested with the network.
 Also, a switch and access point may have to be set up due to the existence of many wired devices and several wireless devices on a real SOHO.

 ## Reflection

+Through the *Types of Networks & Connections and Devices* activity, students learned in detail how networks transfer data.
+The first topic learned was the difference between an internal and external IP address, which displayed that a router uniquely assigns each device in a LAN a unique internal IP address, while the external IP address is the same for all devices under the same router.
+This was further bolstered by learning the primary types of network topology, which provided the framework for multiple activities, such as closely examining Layers 1 and 2 of the OSI Model in Ubuntu and simulating a SOHO network over multiple virtual machines.
+Adding even more to knowledge of the physical transmission of data (Layer 1), students also created T568B Ethernet cables which could successfully transmit raw bit streams.
+The most major challenge faced during this unit was the creation of the Ethernet cable, since every wire needed to be precisely inserted in the correct order.
+Furthermore, another major obstacle faced was that all students' VMs had the same bridged IP address since they were clones of the same root virtual machine.
+Ultimately, the troubleshooting and analysis required by this lesson proves useful in the real world, whether in a business or in a household.
+When creating a LAN for a household, it is necessary to consider which network topology would work best for cost and speed, as well as how to actually set up a SOHO.
+For both IT professionals and casual internet users, it is also important to know details about the OSI layers so that problems can be found and eliminated.
+As such, the information learned in this unit is applicable in any field which requires access to the internet.
+A reasonable next step would be to examine more closely the presentation layer of the OSI Model (Layer 6), learning types of compression and encryption.
+Citations for this assignment include **whatismyipaddress.com**, assignments in the AP Networking class at Charlotte Latin School, and the Linux Ubuntu VM environment.